begussimo/nederlandse-spoorwegen/readme.md

 ```

-Here are some screenshots from BigQuery to show how the schemas and tables look like:
+Here are some screenshots from Snowflake to show how the schemas and tables look like:

 ![img](assets/Snowflake1.png)